cal-itp/data-infra/docs/publishing/sections/5_analytics_portfolio_site.md

 5. Your notebook should now be displayed in the [Cal-ITP Analytics Portfolio](https://analysis.calitp.org/)

+   - If your work isn't showing up on the Index page above, run `python portfolio/portfolio.py index --deploy --prod` to add it.

 ### Other Specifications

-- You also have the option to specify: run `python portfolio/portfolio.py build --help` to see the following options:
+- You also have the option to specify after the initial `python portfolio/portfolio.py build my_report [specification goes here]`: run `python portfolio/portfolio.py build --help` to see the following options:
   - `--deploy / --no-deploy`
     - deploy this component to netlify.
   - `--prepare-only / --no-prepare-only`